 Cost: Often free or heavily subsidized for advisors on the platform.

-Honorable Mention: An honorable mention in the practice management category goes to the Bob Veres-organized Business & Wealth Management Conference, which has become the Insider's Forum for 2013, and is intended for larger independent RIA practices that have their own unique practice management issues.
-Dates for 2014 have not been announced yet (as the 2013 conference is just underway soon), but stay tuned to their website.
+Honorable Mention: An honorable mention in the practice management category goes to the Bob Veres-organized Business & Wealth Management Conference, which was renamed the Insider's Forum in 2013, and is intended for larger independent RIA practices that have their own unique business and practice management issues (tracks in those for CEOs, COOs, and CIOs and a firm's investment team).
+Dates for 2014 are September 9th - 11th, and the conference will be hosted at the Hilton Anatole in Dallas, Texas.
+Stay tuned to their website for further registration cost details and agenda information.